fatmacankara/ASCARIS/README.md

 ## Description of Output Vector

-As can be seen in the figure below, dimensions 1-4 correspond to physicochemical property values, 5-6 correspond to domain-related information, 7-36 correspond to binary information of mutations with respect to their presence within annotation regions, 37-66 coorespond to Euclidian distance between mutation point and closest point of the annotation, 67-68 coorespond to information regarding mutation's position on the protein in terms of core, interface or surface.
+As can be seen in the figure below, dimensions 1-4 correspond to physicochemical property values, 5-6 correspond to domain-related information, 7-36 correspond to binary information of variations with respect to their presence within annotation regions, 37-66 correspond to Euclidian distance between variation point and closest point of the annotation, 67-68 correspond to information regarding variation's position on the protein in terms of being in the core, interface or on the surface.

 <img width="1082" alt="Screen Shot 2021-06-24 at 12 32 04 AM" src="https://user-images.githubusercontent.com/26777185/123170836-a640c900-d483-11eb-90eb-473d826a2a75.png">